lextudio/sharpsnmp_docs/library/tutorials/mib-documents.rst

 You can import the MIB documents to a monitor software, or write your own software to monitor the objects.

-SNMP OID, Data Type, and Description
+SNMP OIDs, Data Types, and Descriptions
 ------------------------------------
-From the MIB documents you know the identifiers (OID) of the management objects, their data types, and descriptions.
+From the MIB documents you know what are the management objects that can be used, their identifiers (OIDs), data types, and descriptions.
 That information can then be put down to papers.

-You can use #SNMP Library with MIB documents, as only OID is required during request construction in most cases.
-Of course data type is needed when performing SET operations.
-The descriptions help you understand the meaning of the data you get from the agent.
+When your application uses #SNMP Library to perform SNMP operations, only OIDs are required in most cases, and basic data types are needed when performing SET operations.
+The descriptions help you understand the meaning of the data you get from the agent but they are not used anywhere in typical SNMP applications.

+However, if your application requires more advanced features, such as strict data validation based on complex data types defined in MIB documents (often are textual conventions), then you need to parse MIB documents on-the-fly and enable the validation rules.
+We have a commercial product line, `#SNMP Pro <https://pro.sharpsnmp.com>`, which contains the functionality you need.

 Related Resources
 -----------------